Hearing Aid Buying Guide: What To Expect Before You Buy

-Although hearing aids do not restore your natural hearing, they do provide many short-term and long-term benefits.
+Although hearing aids do not restore your natural hearing, they provide many short- and long-term benefits.
 Untreated hearing loss is associated with higher rates of depression, anxiety, and social isolation.
 Hearing loss has also been associated with increased rates of dementia.
 Hearing aids can help to maintain social, emotional, and cognitive well-being by allowing people to hear and participate in life once more.

 How Do Hearing Aids Work?

-All hearing aids have three basic parts: microphones that pick up the sounds around you, amplifiers that make the sounds louder, and receivers that relay the amplified sounds into your ear.
+All hearing aids have three basic parts: Microphones that pick up the sounds around you, amplifiers that make the sounds louder, and receivers that relay the amplified sounds into your ear.
 While modern hearing aids may have additional features and parts, their basic function relies on these three parts.

 Hearing Aid Features